 If the signs and symptoms of carpal tunnel syndrome interfere with the usual activities and sleep habits, see the physician right away.
 Without therapy, permanent nerve and muscle damage might ensue.
 Initial diagnosis of CTS depends upon the clinical signs, symptoms, and specific physical tests.
 Physicians can confirm CTW with further electrodiagnostic tests (Huntley & Shannon, 1988).

 Physical examination of patients for CTS includes Phalen’s maneuver, which includes flexing the wrist gently, Tinel’s sign which detects median nerve irritation, The Durkan test or carpal compression test, or hand elevation test.
-Thus, if history and physical examination suggest CTS, neurosurgeons will suggest performing an electrodiagnostic test with nerve conduction studies and electromyography.
+Thus, if history and physical examination suggest CTS, Fort Worth Neurosurgeons will suggest performing an electrodiagnostic test with nerve conduction studies and electromyography.